 A Native Trails Cantina copper sink is featured in the 2014 Pasadena Showcase House of Design.
 Snyder Diamond, renowned for excellence in the Kitchen & Bath industry since 1949, was fundamental in placing our sink in the Carriage House this year.
-Kindly, a few Native Trails team members were invited to attend the showcase for an evening of appreciation of the participating designers.
+Kindly, they invited a few Native Trails team members to attend the showcase for an evening of appreciation of the participating designers.
 Since we were in Pasadena, we certainly had to make a visit to Snyder Diamond’s gorgeous showroom and that is where we met Dana Stephens.
 She has been with the company for over 14 years and her tenure spans all three Snyder Diamond locations: Santa Monica, North Hollywood, and Pasadena.
 Dana has a true passion for the industry and talking about our Native Trails kitchen & bath sinks and furniture gave her even more of reason to radiate enthusiasm.

 NT: Dana, what excites you most about our hand hammered copper sinks?